FRCTeam1571/robot2018/README.md

-This is the code for 1571's 2018 robot for FIRST Power Up Made by [@trevor34](https://github.com/trevor34)
+This is the code for 1571's 2018 robot for FIRST Power Up.
+Made by [@trevor34](https://github.com/trevor34)

 How to deploy:
 - Attach USB type A to type B cable to RoboRIO and the computer and turn on robot